DeDmytro/laravel-metrics/README.md

 ## Widgets

 To create your custom widget use default command.
-By default you can found generated generated widgets in ** app/Metrics/Widgets/**
+By default you can found generated widgets in ** app/Metrics/Widgets/**

 ```bash